judyy19/ds_joke/README.md

 ### Distributed Application Requirements
 ##### 1. Implement a native Android application

 a.
 Has at least three different kinds of Views in your Layout (TextView, EditText, ImageView, or anything that extends android.view.View). **In order to figure out if something is a View, find its API.
 If it extends android.view.View then it is a View.**
 b.
 Requires input from the user
 c.
-Makes an HTTP request (using an appropriate HTTP method) to your web service
+Makes an HTTP request (using an appropriate HTTP method) to your web service.
+Note that this request ***must*** be done using a background thread (see Lab 8's use of BackgroundTask)

 d.
 Receives and parses an XML or JSON formatted reply from your web service
 e.
 Displays new information to the user
 f.
 Is repeatable (I.e. the user can repeatedly reuse the application without restarting it.)